boringprotocol/docs/docs/known-issues.md

 - Also, if you experience issues configuring via wifi, instead of re-flashing, you can drop the boring.env file onto the boot partition using <https://boring.surf> and just reboot.
 This is quicker than flashing and if it isn't a bad flash, there's no real reason to reflash again unless you cannot access the MotherBored. (the boring.env is available to download via the [boring.env] button in the app)

-- ** NOTE: If you plan to run multiple boring nodes - be sure to change the SSID at the bottom of the page so you can connect to your node again - (ex., Change to boring2, boring3, etc.) - then save.
+- If you plan to run multiple boring nodes - be sure to change the SSID at the bottom of the page so you can connect to your node again - (ex., Change to boring2, boring3, etc.) - then save.

 - If your consumer connects to a provider that is not working it is not necessary to re-flash in order to re-connect and change the provider.
 You should be able to reach the motherbored through <https://boring.surf> to connect and change the provider to one that is working.
 Using the phantom in app browser on a phone seems to work more consistently.